YC-Coder-Chen/Tree-Math/XGboost.md

 - **colsample_bytree, colsample_bylevel, colsample_bynode** : float, (defualt=1.0)
   This is a family of parameters for subsampling of columns.

-   **Colsample_bytree** is similar to max_features in CART decision tree.
+   **Colsample_bytree** is similar to max_features in the CART decision tree.
 It denotes the subsample ratio of columns when constructing each tree.
 Say if we set Colsample_bytree as 0.8 and we have 10 features in total.
-Then when constructing each tree, only eight features will be randomly selected and best feature will be picked among the selected eight.
+Then when constructing each tree, only eight features will be randomly selected and the best feature will be picked among the selected eight.

     **Colsample_bylevel** is the subsample ratio of columns for each level.
 Subsampling occurs once for every new depth level reached in a tree.
 Columns are subsampled from the set of columns chosen for the current tree.